tsvetkovpro/js/link/codeschool/js-best-practices/ch1.md

-#### Become a more informed, conscientious user of JavaScript as you explore time-tested, useful techniques that will improve legibility, performance quality, and safety in your scripts.
+> become a more informed, conscientious user of JavaScript as you explore time-tested, useful techniques that will improve legibility, performance quality, and safety in your scripts.

 ## Level 1 The Sword of Syntax